jhopia/referralbee/README.md

 # What I Am Looking For
 Working for a company that values Culture, Psychological Saftey, Continuous Learning, and giving a high integrity resource an opportunity to show value through Outcomes and Objectives.

+If you have opportunties in the following areas, hit me up, email is below.
+- Devops work
+- Technical Project Manager work
+- Digital Transformation Consultation work
+- Data Analysis

 # My History
 1996
 - Started with C Programming and screen scraping GDS profile content into flat files and loading them into a SQL Server Database.
 Additionally supported a Client Server Visual Basic Application and traveled across the globe installing this system that communicated to Apollo, Sabre, and Worldspan.